Frequently Asked Questions

 How long does it take to become fluent?

 You need to take into account your home language, past language learning experience, learning styles, time spent, motivation and effort to be able to answer this question.
 Language learning is a lifelong journey!
 It took me 3 years to feel comfortable and fluid in Korean, but less than that for Japanese, purely because my background in Korean grammar helped me learn Japanese faster, and I lived in Japan for a while and had more exposure to the language.

 The language you learn should be a personal choice, as the reason you decide to learn it should become the motivation for you to continue.
-If you’re equally interested in two or more languages, then this blog post will help!
+If you’re equally interested in two or more languages, then this blog post or this video will help!

 Lots of websites have free lessons and usually go up to intermediate levels.
 Browsing the language resources tag on Tumblr is handy as well, and you can always check out YouTube videos teaching the language.

 You can also try apps like Memrise, Duolingo, Clozemaster and LingQ for various languages – their free versions are pretty cool.
 Instead of getting a textbook, you may consider joining a language exchange group.
 Just search for one in your area on Meetup or Facebook.

 If you prefer 1 on 1, consider getting a language partner on free apps like Speaky, Tandem or HelloTalk.
 See my video on tips to have a successful language exchange here and check out the Tumblr post I made on comparing language exchange apps here.

 It comes with practice!
 It took me almost two years to get two sounds down in Korean, and I only got it once a native speaker showed me how to move my tongue in my mouth to produce the sound.